cf-platform-eng/tile-generator/README.md

 ```
 name: tile-name # By convention lowercase with dashes
-icon: resources/icon.png
+icon_file: resources/icon.png
 label: Brief Text for the Tile Icon
 description: Longer description of the tile's purpose
 ```

-The `icon` should be a 128x128 pixel image that will appear on your tile in the Ops Manager GUI.
+The `icon_file` should be a 128x128 pixel image that will appear on your tile in the Ops Manager GUI.
 By convention, any resources used by the tile should be placed in the `resources` sub-directory of your repo, although this is not mandatory.
 The `label` test will appear on the tile under your icon.